 Reading Time: < 1 minute From Yahoo Tech-ticker.
 I don’t know about Wells, but I have US Bancorp shares (NYSE: USB).
 The stock appears expensive if you look at the price book ratio, which is a common metric to measure bank stocks.
 But USB is a very different bank compared to others, it’s a conservative lender.
 Since I opened my

 Reading Time: 2 minutes What recession?
 Last Friday evening we went to local Red Lobster restaurant at around 6:30, and we were told there could be 25 min wait as we saw a large crowd.
 Being impatient as I was, we decided to try Olive garden.
-When we went there, same thing: we were told the wait time is 25 to 30 min.
-It seems to me the mid range restaurants, because people still eat in this economy recession.
-So buy Darden Restaurant (parent company of Red Lobster & Olive Garden) stock (NYSE: DRI)?
+When we went there, same thing: we were told the wait time is

 Reading Time: 2 minutes Carl Icahn is again in the news.
 This time is about the Yahoo (Nasdaq:YHOO) shareholder proxy fight.
 Basically Carl bought a bunch Yahoo shares after the Microsoft deal fell through, and he is trying to remove the current Yahoo board, and make the sale to Microsoft.
 Intelligent observers may say did not Microsoft walked away

 Reading Time: < 1 minute Source: Google CN and Yahoo China (Why did not baidu come up with something?)
 I noticed Yahoo (US version) has lots of pictures about Lunar New Year.
-While Chinese young generation are embracing the western holidays such as Christmas and Valentine’s Day (in some ways western holidays are overshadowing the most important Chinese holiday), western world started to honor the traditional Chinese holiday.
-Is that a sign of “globalization”?
-We should be happy living in such an interesting time.
+While Chinese young generation are embracing the western holidays such as Christmas and Valentine’s Day (in some ways western holidays are overshadowing the most important Chinese holiday), western world